Divjot1027/ott-platform-preferences-by-IIT-students-first-yr/README.md

 ---

 ## Privacy
-- Remove or anonymize `Your Name` and any personally identifiable information before publishing data publicly.
-Prefer sharing only `RespondentID` and aggregated outputs.
+- Anonymize `Your Name` and any personally identifiable information before publishing data publicly.
 ---

 ## How to reproduce